Revitalizing State and Local Blogging

 Phillip Martin has worked in Texas politics for ten years.
 Most recently, he served as Policy Director for the Texas Legislative Study Group.
 Phillip led a team of ten policy analysts in evaluating every bill that came to the floor of the Texas House and completing projects such as Texas on the Brink.
 Over the last six years, Phillip has also been a writer and contributor for the popular Texas political blog, Burnt Orange Report.
 Phillip attended the University of Texas at Austin and got his Master’s in Public Policy from the Harvard Kennedy School.

 Laura has consulted for and trained progressive non-profits and political campaigns around the country, covering online strategy development, organizing and outreach, fundraising, messaging, advertising and social media.
-She is a veteran of numerous political campaigns and organizations over the past eight years, including serving as internet communications director for Senator Stabenow’s re-election in 2006, interim executive director for the New Organizing Institute in 2008, and as new media director for the Bill Halter for Senate primary campaign in 2010.
+She is a veteran of numerous political campaigns and organizations over the past decade, including serving as internet communications director for Senator Stabenow’s re-election in 2006, interim executive director for the New Organizing Institute in 2008, and as new media director for the Bill Halter for Senate primary campaign in 2010.
 She created and set up the 50 State Blog project for BlogPac in 2007.

 Bob Plain is the editor/publisher of RIFuture.org, since 2005 the best place on the web or otherwise to find news and commentary about the issues that matter most to progressives in Rhode Island.
 He took over the site earlier this year after parting ways with the mainstream media.